-By now you’ve probably heard of SEO (Search Engine Optimization), which is the practice of creating and maintaining a website in a way that attracts customers to your business through search engines for “Free”.
-Recently the world has become demanding of websites to be entertaining and informational.
+By now, you’ve probably heard of SEO (Search Engine Optimization), which is the practice of creating and maintaining a website that attracts customers to your business through search engines for “Free.”
+Recently, the world has become demanding that websites be entertaining and informational.
 This has driven the growth of mediums like video.
-So much so that according to Smart Insights people will watch 100 minutes of video online a day by 2021.
+According to Smart Insights, this is so much that people will watch 100 minutes of video online daily by 2021.

-As marketers, this growth is important for us to capture.
-Since YouTube is the second largest search engine (and second most visited website) in the world it makes sense to start there.
+As marketers, we must capture this growth.
+Since YouTube is the world’s second-largest search engine (and second-most visited website), it makes sense to start there.
 So, enter Video Search Engine Optimization (VSEO).

 The Fundamentals of VSEO